Search

 When the view of the Sun is completely blocked by the Moon, regions in the Moon’s shadow experience a total solar eclipse.
 Totality is a rare, one-of-a-kind experience that people travel the world to view.

-How to safely view an Eclipse
+How to safely view an Eclipse: Certified Glasses

 Looking directly at the Sun can cause severe and permanent damage to your eyes.
 So how do we view an eclipse safely?